 What is the role of a dentist?

 All qualified Australian dentists must complete a General Dental Degree before practising.
-Just like your family GP, dentists are skilled general practitioners who can diagnose and treat oral health problems and well as common diseases affecting your teeth, mouth and gums.
-Additionally, dentists can practice general oral care for patients of all ages.
+Dentists are skilled general practitioners who can diagnose and treat oral health problems and common diseases affecting teeth, mouth and gums.
+Some reasons you may visit a general dentist include:

 - Teeth whitening